huy/dict_parser/py-projects/dict_parser/docs/README.txt

     OK

-## Notes
+## Error handling

 There are following edge cases

-* if word in the dictionary is defined more than once then the later definition will overwrite the earlier
+* if a word in the dictionary is defined more than once then the later definition will overwrite the earlier and duplicated word are reported as WARNING
+* if a word is used in definition of other words but not defined in dictionary then the program will report it as WARNING
-* if the dictionary has a cycle meaning e.g. word_a is defined using word_b which in turn is defined using word_a then the program will report such cycle
+* if the dictionary has a cycle meaning e.g. word_a is defined using word_b which in turn is defined using word_a then the program will report such cycle as ERROR

+ERROR and WARNING are printed in stderr